 Camo is a product I’ve wanted to make for a couple of years; it’s long frustrated me that users joining calls with their iPhones or iPads tend to get amazing video quality, whereas users on Macs and PCs don’t.
 It’s been annoying to join Zoom and Meet calls with clients and leads, or friends and family, and to have much lower webcam quality than people who casually join.

 Let’s look at why we’ve built this.

 Whilst Apple invests heavily in camera technology, they prioritise thinness in laptop screens.
 Apple are happy to put a bump in an iPhone to get a better camera in it, but not to make a MacBook Pro’s lid any thicker.
-And whilst Apple used to make more in the way of accessories, they no longer make low-margin products like external webcams.
+And whilst Apple used to make more in the way of accessories, they no longer make products like external webcams.

 Laptop webcams are REAL BAD so I decided to shoot a video with one.— Joanna Stern (@JoannaStern) April 4, 2020